Nastjaks/Nastjaks/README.md

+Do magic | Improve your skilltree

 ## About Me

-🎓 Current M.Sc. in Computer Science student
+🎓 M.Sc. in Computer Science student

 🎮 Game Design & Developer